Brandon Crawford Player Props: Giants vs. Pirates

 Pirates Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Pirates pitching staff ranks 13th in MLB.
+- The Pirates pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.

-- The Pirates have a 3.87 team ERA that ranks ninth among all MLB pitching staffs.
+- The Pirates' 4.07 team ERA ranks 11th among all league pitching staffs.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (50 total, one per game).
+- Pirates pitchers combine to allow the sixth-fewest home runs in baseball (52 total, one per game).

-- The lefty's last appearance was on Tuesday against the Texas Rangers, when he threw 5 1/3 innings, surrendering five earned runs while giving up seven hits.
+- His last appearance came on Wednesday against the Texas Rangers, when the right-hander tossed 5 2/3 innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.